mule-lint/mule-lint/README.md

 is intended to provide that safety net, that what we end up deploying out satisfies a certain criteria.

+The main purpose goal of this project is to detect code differences that will impact functional operations.
+An initial list of items we would like to check
+are:
+* Does every http:request have a User-Agent defined?
+* Does every http:request have a (context specific) `X-\*` header defined?
+* Does every logger have a category that is known?
+* (Longer term goal) What logger does not follow our team defined structured logging format?
+* Do we have any logger that references `#[payload]`
+* Do we have any logger that does not reference (context specific) `transactionid`?

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.